GeniaPiano/GeniaPiano/README.md

 ## Important links

-🔭 king I’m currently working on [School-App-New](https://github.com/GeniaPiano/school-app-new) 💻 All of my projects are available in [my portfolio](https://github.com/GeniaPiano)
+🔭 I’m currently working on [School-App-New](https://github.com/GeniaPiano/school-app-new)

+💻 All of my projects are available in [my portfolio](https://github.com/GeniaPiano)